 Dr Jonathan Lyne graduated with distinctions in Medicine and Surgery from Cambridge University in 1998.
 His specialist training and research in Cardiology, Electrophysiology, Cardiac Devices and Cardiac Magnetic Resonance Imaging was undertaken at the largest specialist Heart and Lung Hospitals in Europe.
 He has also visited a number of worldwide centres to train alongside colleagues.
-In 2010 he was appointed as a locum Consultant Cardiologist and Electrophysiologist at the Royal Brompton and Harefield NHS Foundation Trust before transferring to the Mater Cardiology Group based in the Heart and Vascular Centre, Mater Private Hospital, Dublin in 2011.
+In 2010 he was appointed as a locum Consultant Cardiologist and Electrophysiologist at the Royal Brompton and Harefield NHS Foundation Trust before transferring to the Mater Cardiology Group based in the Heart and Vascular Centre.
 He has recently moved to establish his private practice at Beacon Hospital.

 Dr Lyne is an internationally recognised specialist and expert in the assessment, diagnosis and treatment of disorders related to cardiac rhythm.
 This includes using the very latest diagnostic techniques and procedures including cardiac ablation.
 He is also fully trained in the insertion and management of cardiac devices, including ICD’s, pacemakers, extraction, device optimisation and upgrades.
 He has been a consultant and worked in an advisory capacity for a number of medical device companies.
 He organises and teaches on courses in pacing and cardiac ablation both in Ireland and abroad.